Laser Cataract Surgery in Laguna Hills

-After cataract surgery it is impossible for a cataract to return because the lens of the eye, where the cataract grows, has been completely removed.
-However, in about 40% of patients a cloudy film can grow on the lens capsule membrane that is located behind the lens implant.
+After cataract surgery, it is impossible for a cataract to return because the lens of the eye, where the cataract grows, has been completely removed.
+However, in about 40% of patients, a cloudy film can grow on the lens capsule membrane that is located behind the lens implant.
 This is called a secondary cataract and it usually occurs months or years after surgery.
 Treatment is simple and is performed with a laser as an outpatient procedure that involves no post-operative restrictions or downtime for most patients.
 Once a secondary cataract is treated with laser, it will not occur again.

 Cataract Surgery Risks

 There are risks with every kind of surgery and cataract surgery is no exception.
-The risk of severe complications such as infection, severe bleeding during surgery or retinal detachment are about 1 in 1,000.
+The risk of severe complications such as infection, severe bleeding during surgery, or retinal detachment is about 1 in 1,000.
 Less severe complications may include the need for additional surgery or prolonged recovery time with delayed visual improvement.
 This is not a complete list of risks that occur with surgery and individual patients may have other risks based on existing medical or eye conditions.
 Our doctors have extensive experience performing cataract surgery in unusual circumstances and can fully discuss these risks during an office consultation.

 To learn more about laser cataract surgery in Laguna Hills and San Clemente, contact us to schedule a Cataract Consultation.